 For additional information: www.burlingtonboyschoir.org

 Formed in 1972, The Gallery Players is a non-profit community theater group dedicated to performing top notch shows for Burlington and the surrounding area.
-We perform four shows annually at the Paramount Theater, 128 E. Front St., Burlington, including two musicals and two non-musicals.
+We perform four shows annually at the Paramount Theater, 128 E. Front St., Burlington including three musicals and one non-musical.
 Community members are encouraged to attend our open auditions to join us on stage or see our website for other ways to get involved!

 For additional information: www.galleryplayersonline.com